-2.9 To retrieve log files stored by Wavence devices
+2.10 To retrieve log files stored by Wavence devices using the NFM-P

-The log retrieval requires the node to be MSS-4/8 release Wavence 19 or later and SNMP mode set as SnmpV2, SnmpV3, Snmpv3 SEC.
+The log retrieval requires the node to be MSS-4/8 release Wavence 19 or later and SNMP mode set as SnmpV2, SnmpV3, Snmpv3_SEC.

 Before you can retrieve files from a Wavence device, a File Retrieval Policy must be configured for the device.
-See 2.8 "To assign a file retrieval policy to a Wavence device" (p.
-67) for information about assigning a policy, and 2.7 "To create or modify a file retrieval policy" (p.
-66) for information about configuring a policy.
+See 2.9 "To assign a file retrieval policy to a Wavence device in the NFM-P" (p.
+76) for information about assigning a policy, and 2.8 "To create or modify a file retrieval policy in the NFM-P" (p.
+75) for information about configuring a policy.

-Note: Wavence Nodes with SNMP mode as Snmpv3_SEC are displayed as SnmpV3.
+Note: Do not perform a file retrieval while a WebCT password reset is in progress.
+Wavence Nodes with SNMP mode as Snmpv3_SEC are displayed as Snmpv3.